Employee or Contractor

 This exercise will focus on general rules that hold in most cases.
 Remember that there are always intricacies and details that can create exceptions.

-You can't decide if a worker is an employee or a contractor.
+You're an accountant, trying to figure out if a person is an employee or a contractor of your firm's owner.
 Your decision could go either way, except for this one fact.

 Answer: